danielwanggit/YT-Video-RAG-Agent/README.md

 - Docker and Docker Compose installed
 - Ollama installed and running locally
 - Pinecone account and API key
+- Google account and API key(I use gemini as the agent chat model)

 ### Step 1: Clone and Setup